 If you are suffering from a serious illness or disability, you may eventually need to move into a facility that provides constant care, but that can be a problem without advance planning.
-While Medicaid covers the cost of a nursing home for those who qualify, unexpected problems during the lengthy application period may put your family in a difficult financial situation.
+While Medicaid covers the cost of a nursing home for those who qualify, as our Brooklyn elder law attorney explains, unexpected problems during the lengthy application period may put your family in a difficult financial situation.

 Handling Nursing Home Costs Before Medicaid Approval

 Due to Medicaid’s strict eligibility rules and five-year lookback requirement, you could end up dealing with a penalty period without full benefits.
 You may also need to spend down your bank account or convert countable assets into non-countable forms to qualify for coverage.

 If you didn’t plan ahead for Medicaid coverage, you may end up needing to pay costs on your own for a period of time.
 There’s a silver lining there, however.
 Nursing homes make more profit off private pay residents than someone whose care is covered by Medicaid.
 That means you can often get into a facility faster by starting as a private pay patient and then applying for Medicaid while you are a resident at the nursing home.
 There is a catch, though.
 While you are in “Medicaid pending” status awaiting benefits, a nursing home can legally require you to:

 - Prove you have “key money,” meaning the state of your finances allows you to pay for several months if Medicaid isn’t approved immediately

 In some cases, nursing homes won’t charge you during the Medicaid-pending period, which is one reason why it is so important to plan ahead and know which nursing home is the best fit for your situation.
 If the facility does charge while benefits are pending, you can end up paying on your own or with the help of your family until funds run out in the hope Medicaid will be approved at that point.